-The composed spaces are made by the combination of the elementary spaces as follow (Figure 3):
+Composed spaces are made by the combination of the elementary spaces as follows (Figure 3):

-Collaborative space (C) is the dynamic intersection of the elementary spaces (robot space and human space).
+‘Collaborative space’ (C) is the dynamic intersection of the elementary spaces (robot space and human space).

-Operational space (O) is the combination of human space and robot space and represents the space strictly necessary to carry out all the operations; it includes the collaborative space.
+‘Operational space’ (O) is the combination of the human space and robot space and represents the space strictly necessary to carry out all the operations, including the collaborative space.

-Restricted perimeter (P) is a perimeter around the workplace; a violation leads to a protective stop of all the operations.
+‘Restricted perimeter’ (P) is a perimeter around the workplace; a violation leads to a protective stop on all the operations.

-Safeguarded space (S) is the space delimited by the safeguarded devices.
+‘Safeguarded space’ (S) is the space delimited by the safeguarded devices.

-Featuring of existing spaces
+Features of existing spaces

-By using sensors and cams, it is possible to dynamically change the elementary spaces in shape, size and position:
+By using sensors and cams, it is possible to dynamically change the elementary spaces in terms of shape, size and position:

-Position: related to human and robot,
+Position: related to the human and robot,

 Size: related to relative distance and speed,

-Shape: related to moving direction and task.
+Shape: related to the direction of movement and task.

-Therefore, the spaces are no longer static, but they are going to adapt dynamically to the task.
-The control system can modify them following the task sequence or reacting to an unintended situation.
+Therefore, the spaces are no longer static but can adapt dynamically to the task.
+The control system can modify them in accordance with the task sequence or in reaction to an unintended situation.

-Space position is strictly related to human and robot position during task execution.
-Size is affected by separation distance and relative speed between human and robot time-by-time.
-Shape is affected by relative moving direction of human and robot time-by-time and by specific task too.
+Space position is strictly related to the position of the human and robot during the task execution.
+Size is affected by the separation distance and the relative speed between the human and robot at any one time.
+Shape is affected by the relative direction of movement of the human and robot at any one time and in accordance with specific tasks.

-As human and robot spaces can change during task, the collaborative space can change as well.
+As human and robot spaces can change during a task, the collaborative space can change as well.

 Table 1.
-Comparation table
+Table of comparison